Withdrawals

 Returning Financial Aid Funds

-If you receive federal loans or grants and you withdraw before completing past 60% of the semester, funds may be returned to the Department of Education.
+If you receive federal loans or grants and you withdraw before completing at least 60% of the semester, funds may be returned to the Department of Education.

 Return Calculation

-We are required to use a return calculation, a formula set by the federal government, to determine if funds need to be returned.
-We perform return calculations for course and semester withdrawals as students request them.
+We are required to perform a return calculation a formula set by the federal government, to determine if funds need to be returned.
+We complete the return calculations for course and semester withdrawals as they occur throughout the semester.
 We use the day the withdrawal process started as the withdrawal date.

 At the end of a semester, if you haven't requested a withdrawal or earned a passing grade in at least one course, we'll review your attendance.
-If we can't verify your attendance in at least one course, we'll consider you to have unofficially withdrawn, and we'll use the return calculation to see if you need to return any money.
-We'll use the midpoint of the semester as the withdrawal date, unless we can verify your attendance on a later date.
+If we can't verify your attendance in at least one course, we'll consider you to have unofficially withdrawn, and we'll use the official withdrawal date to complete the return calculation to see if any money needs to be returned.

 Appeals